kienta1999/MovieSearchApp/README.md

 # MovieSearchApp
 Movie Search app using navigation bars, tab bars, and collection views, and remote API

+# Basic functionality

+A movie-searching app, which allows users to find information about movies.
+Data is pulled from The Movie Database’s (TMDb) API (http://www.themoviedb.org).
+- User can search for movies and see the results populated in a collection view.
+- Select one movie will pop up a new ViewController with more details about the movie.
+- User can add movie to favourite list.
+- Favourite movies are stored in user default.

 # Creative explain:

 ## 1. Sort by tab bar